sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 ## Interview preparation

-The interview questions have been designed in collaboration with HR, Public Opinion Research, and data from the Public Service Employee Survey (PSES) to follow ESDC’s ethical code.
+The interview questions were designed in collaboration with HR, Public Opinion Research, and data from the Public Service Employee Survey (PSES).
-To prepare for this series of interviews, we have consulted with the departmental Values and Ethics team to ensure we meet all Values and Ethics requirements.
+To prepare for this series of interviews, we consulted with the departmental Values and Ethics team to ensure we meet all Values and Ethics requirements.
 Before conducting the interviews, the questions were sent in advance to give directors time to reflect, ensure the best use of their time, and to allow them to prepare.

 We had several goals in mind when we approached the interviews.
 First, to provide a safe space for directors in order for them to feel comfortable talking to us.
 During the interview we assured the directors that all information would be collected anonymously, and no names would be recorded.
 Any information that may identify an employee or team was genericized so that it could not easily be traced.
 Additionally, we wanted to make the interviews feel like a conversation, rather than an interrogation.
-The intention of the discussion was to listen to each story and understand what is working, and what is not at work.
+The intention of the discussion was to listen to each story and understand what is working, and what is not.
 Conducting the interviews in a non-confrontational way, where directors would be comfortable sharing their honest views with us was very important.
 Asking a director to be transparent and objective in their appraisal of the branch when they are stressed about a deadline, or weary of the interviewers (who in many cases were strangers to the directors), would not have been the right environment.

 ## The interview processes

 In each interview, we started off by going through the formalities.
-We clearly explained the purpose of the interview and the outcome of it–an anonymous “What We Heard” report, to be sent to directors for their review before being shared with senior management.
+We clearly explained the purpose of the interview and that the outcome would be an anonymous “What We Heard” report, to be sent to directors for their review before being shared with senior management.
-The interview contained 20 questions with different topics starting from team introduction, directors' daily work, the culture within the department, directors’ own position in the branch, and concluding with our thematic section on the impact of virtual work.
+The interview contained 20 questions with different topics starting with team introduction, directors' daily work, the culture within the department, directors’ own position in the branch, and concluding with our thematic section on the impact of virtual work.
 People tend to talk a lot when a conversation gets going, and this is great!
 Knowing how busy the schedule of directors is, we tried to keep our discussion within 1 hour.
 We were very grateful to directors for taking time out of their busy schedules to share their observations and opinions with us.